iotaledger/TangleSim/README.md

 They will usually pick parents that weren't referenced before, known as tips.
 Tip selection plays a great deal with the way weights are distributed, and in the simulation we will implement various tip-selection strategies, honest and malicious.
 Currently, only 2 tip selection strategies are implemented.
-URTS (Uniform Random Tip Selection) and RURTS (Restricted URTS).
+URTS (Uniform Random Tip Selection) and RURTS (Restrictedk URTS).
 URTS, as the name implies, randomly selects any tip.
-RURTS, won't select tips that have aged above a configurable delta.
+RURTS won't select tips that have aged above a configurable delta.
 All other tips will be selected uniformly.

 ## Running the simulation